decent-dao/fractal-workshop-connect-four/README.md

 - [Fractal Framework](https://app.dev.fractalframework.xyz/)

 ## Season Address
-This address is the current game contract.
-Future updates are planned for a site to play and interact directly with the contracts.
-For now view [Environment Variable: VITE_CURRENT_SEASON_ADDRESS](./env) for current address.
+Located at the top of the site [Fractal Connect Four](https://fractal-connect-four.netlify.app/).
+This will be used to interact with the current game along with the game id.

 ## Play as a DAO